-- Many of us also aren't open to hearing positive feedback if it goes against our self-image.
+- Some of us also aren't open to hearing positive feedback if it goes against our self-image.
 Plenty of people who worry they're awkward and unlikable have perfectly good social skills.
 When you tell them that they don't quite believe you.
 On occasion insecure people will even seek out feedback and unconsciously want it to be cutting.
 They'll ignore any positive comments, but latch onto the mean ones.
 They "know" deep down they're flawed, and take an unhealthy kind of comfort in having their view of themselves confirmed by others.

 Methods of getting social feedback

 So it's not super-easy to get feedback, let alone accept it.
 Also, as I'll get into below, there's no one foolproof way to get an appraisal of your people skills.
-Still, even if there isn't a perfect method, if you use a few of the approaches below, you should still be able to learn some useful things about your blind spots.
+Still, even if there isn't a perfect method, if you use a few of the approaches below you should still be able to learn some useful things about your blind spots.

 Ask people you know like your friends, family, partner, classmates, or co-workers

 This is what most people think to do first.
 You could approach them and say something like, "Lately I've been working on my communication skills.
 One way I'm doing that is trying to find out if there are any areas I could improve on that I may not know about.
 I'd appreciate it if you could share any feedback you have for me regarding that.
 It's no big deal if you don't want to do it, or can't think of anything, but I wanted to ask."

 Try to use a casual, matter of fact tone when asking.
 In other words, do your best to seem as if you'll accept whatever response they give.
 If you come across like you're bracing yourself to go on the counterattack, or you're preemptively wincing at what they might say, you're less likely to get a straightforward answer.